fdac17/news/README.md

 # Class on Sep 8

-- Ideas for the final project (be ready to present your pitch if you want to do it.
+- Ideas for the final project (be ready to present your pitch if you want to do it)

 # Class on Sep 6